sig-net/mpc/README.md

 # MPC Account Recovery (WIP)
 The aim of this project is to offer NEAR users the opportunity to create and restore their accounts by utilizing OIDC protocol.
-By linking their NEAR account to Pagoda, Gmail, Github, or other authentication provider, they can then add a new Full Access key, which will be managed by the trusted network of servers.
+By linking their NEAR account to `near.org` or other authentication provider, they can then add a new Full Access key, which will be managed by the trusted network of servers.
 Should they lose all the keys they possess, they can reauthorize themselves, create a new key, and add it into their NEAR account using a transaction that will be signed by MPC servers through their recovery key.
 All the transaction cost will be covered by a relayer server and metatransactions.

 ## How the MPC system will work
-- The system consists of N (4+) trusted nodes
+- The system consists of 3 trusted signing nodes and a leader node
 - Each node holds a unique secret key
-- Each action must be signed by N-1 node
+- Each action must be signed by all 3 nodes

-Currently everything is signed by a single node with a single private key.
+- Nodes signatures are then combined into a single signature on the leader node

 ## External API

-The recovery service is currently hosted at <https://mpc-recovery-7tk2cmmtcq-ue.a.run.app>.
+The recovery service is currently hosted at https://near.org

 ### Claim OIDC Id Token ownership (temporarily optional)